myx-ad/supersplat/README.md

 - Create tiled structure for a twin using the tiling scripts in jupyter
 - Download the structure locally
 - Start http-server in the place where the tiling files are stored
-- The http-server should run on port 8080.
-The supersplat config for the http-server is visible under rollup.conmfig.mjs - check it there
+- The http-server should run on port 4001.
+The supersplat config for the http-server is visible under rollup.config.mjs - check it there

 # SuperSplat - 3D Gaussian Splat Editor